 Two of the most popular methods are dropshipping and direct to consumer (DTC).
 With dropshipping, an ecommerce business sells products that are stocked and shipped to consumers from a third party.
-By comparison, direct to consumer is when goods are sold directly to consumers without the involvement of wholesalers or third-party retailers.
+By comparison, DTC is when goods are sold directly to consumers without the involvement of wholesalers or third-party retailers.

 Retail vs. ecommerce for consumers

-Shopping in a store means traveling to a dedicated brick-and-mortar location, browsing items, completing a purchase with the help of a salesperson, then taking the goods home.
+Shopping in a retail store means traveling to a dedicated brick-and-mortar location, browsing items, completing a purchase with the help of a salesperson, and then taking the goods home.

 Making the decision between which is the best fit comes down to the type of shopping experience the customer prefers, the level of customer service engagement desired, and which shopping experience is more convenient for a customer’s lifestyle.